Welcome to the British Aikido Federation

 The British Aikido Federation (B.A.F) is a not-for-profit organization, providing both technical and administrative guidance and support to its members.

 The B.A.F is closely linked with the Aikido World Headquarters.
-Its technical advisor is Shihan Masatake Fujita (8th Dan, Hombu Dojo, Tokyo), and regular visits are made by senior Japanese instructors to conduct B.A.F. national courses.
+Its technical advisor was formerly Shihan Masatake Fujita (8th Dan, Hombu Dojo, Tokyo - now deceased), and regular visits are now made by senior Japanese instructors to conduct B.A.F. national courses.
 All dan grades (black belt holders) with the B.A.F. are recognised by the International Aikido Federation (I.A.F)and hold certificates issued by the Doshu, Moriteru Ueshiba.

 The structure of the B.A.F. teaching syllabus is closely based on that of the World Headquarters and not only proficiency of techniques but also correctness of manner and attitude is greatly emphasised.

 Kanetsuka Sensei and the Senior Instructors of the B.A.F conduct weekend courses throughout the year at Aikido centres all over the UK.
 The two major national courses: the Spring Course and the week-long Summer School have developed into international events attracting Aikido students from all over the world.

 Thanks to its world-wide connections the British Aikido Federation stands very much in the mainstream of Aikido development, and by virtue of its close ties with the fountain-head of Aikido (Hombu Dojo, Tokyo) it maintains an orthodox direction in its teaching and development.

 The original teaching of the Founder excluded any form of competition and emphasised the principles of non-aggression and harmony.
 The B.A.F. strongly maintains this attitude, and every effort is made to inculcate into our members the principles of non-violence and concern for others, both inside and outside the practice room.